winterbird-code/adbb/README.md

 # adbb
-Object Oriented UDP Client for AniDB, very loosly based on adba.
+Object Oriented UDP Client for AniDB, originally forked from adba.

 I created this mainly to be able to add new files to my "mylist" on anidb when I add them to my local collection.
 As I tend to rip my own files and have no intention of spreading them to a wide audience, I needed to add these as